neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 Each public property is translated to either a single method or two methods:

   - If the property is readonly, then it's translated to a method with the same name.
   - If the property is mutable, then it's translated to two methods.
-One that serves to fetch the current value of that property and is named the same as the method.
-The other serves to set the value of the property and is named `set<PropertyName>`.
+One that's named the same as the property and serves to fetch the current value.
+The other is named `set<PropertyName>` and serves to set the value of the property.

 Let's take a look at an example: